-2.6.3 PCI slots
+2.6.3 PCI slots and ASUS proprietary slot

-There are two 32-bit PCI slots in this motherboard.
-The slots support PCI cards such as a LAN card, SCSI card, USB card, and other cards that comply with PCI specifications.
+There are five standard 32-bit PCI slots and an ASUS proprietary LAN/SCSI slot in this motherboard.
+The standard slots support PCI cards such as a LAN card, SCSI card, USB card, and other cards that comply with PCI specifications.